Distinctiveness Maximization in Datasets Assemblage: Abstract

 \section{Abstract}

-In this paper, given a user's query set and a budget limit, we aim to help the user assemble a set of datasets that can enrich a base dataset by introducing the maximum number of distinct tuples (i.e., maximizing distinctiveness).
-We prove this problem to be NP-hard and, subsequently, we develop a greedy algorithm that attains an approximation ratio of $(1-e^{-1})/2$.
-However, this algorithm lacks efficiency and scalability due to its frequent computation of the exact \utility{} marginal gain of any candidate dataset for selection, which requires scanning through every tuple in candidate datasets and thus is unaffordable in practice.
+In this paper, given a user's query set and budget, we aim to use the limited budget to help users assemble a set of datasets that can enrich a base dataset by introducing the maximum number of distinct tuples (i.e., maximizing distinctiveness).
+We prove this problem to be NP-hard.
+A greedy algorithm using exact \utility{} computation attains an approximation ratio of $(1-e^{-1})/2$, but it lacks efficiency and scalability due to its frequent computation of the exact \utility{} marginal gain of any candidate dataset for selection.
+This requires scanning through every tuple in candidate datasets and thus is unaffordable in practice.
 To overcome this limitation, we propose an efficient machine learning (ML)-based method for estimating the \utility{} marginal gain of any candidate dataset.
 This effectively eliminates the need to test each tuple individually.
 Estimating the \utility{} marginal gain of a dataset involves estimating the number of distinct tuples in the tuple sets returned by each query in a query set across multiple datasets.
 This can be viewed as the cardinality estimation for a query set on a set of datasets, and the proposed method is the first to tackle this cardinality estimation problem.
 This is a significant advancement over prior methods that were limited to single-query cardinality estimation on a single dataset and struggled with identifying overlaps among tuple sets returned by each query in a query set across multiple datasets.
-Extensive experiments using five real-world data pools demonstrate that our algorithm, which utilizes ML-based \utility{} estimation, outperforms all relevant baselines in both effectiveness and efficiency.
+Extensive experiments using five real-world data pools demonstrate that our algorithm, which utilizes ML-based \utility{} estimation, outperforms all relevant baselines in effectiveness, efficiency, and scalability.
+A case study on two downstream ML tasks also highlights its potential to find datasets with more useful tuples to enhance the performance of ML tasks.